masayuki038/chienowa/README.md

-chienowa
+Chienowa
 ========

-'chienowa' is a knowledge sharing tool written in Rails4.
+'Chienowa' is a gist clone written in Rails4.